Covariant influences for finite discrete dynamical systems: Approach

 The potential presence of randomness in a discrete dynamical system $\left(S,\phi\right)$ at any time step forces us to use a different process theory from the case of deterministic initial conditions.
 Now, if~$S$ has~$M$ elements, systems are pairs $\left(\mathfrak{S},\phi\right)$, where $\mathfrak{S}$ is the simplex of probability vectors in $\mathbb{R}^M$, namely probability distributions over~$s$.
 Processes between systems $\left(\mathfrak{S}_1,\phi_1\right)$ and $\left(\mathfrak{S}_2,\phi_2\right)$ are stochastic maps between $\mathfrak{S}_1$ and $\mathfrak{S}_2$. \begin{definition} We call \emph{stochastic influence} any stochastic map $f:\mathfrak{S}\to\mathfrak{S}$. \end{definition} Now a stochastic map

 can be represented with a stochastic matrix once we fix the canonical bases in the domain $\mathfrak{S}_1$ and the codomain $\mathfrak{S}_2$ of~$f$:

-The $\left(i,j\right)$ entry is the probability $p\left(i|j\right)$ of jumping to the state of underlying set $S_2$ labelled by $i$ from the state of the underlying set $S_1$ labelled by $j$.
+The $\left(i,j\right)$ entry is the probability $p\left(i|j\right)$ of jumping to the state of underlying set $S_2$ labeled by $i$ from the state of the underlying set $S_1$ labeled by $j$.
 This probability is 1 if and only if there is a deterministic transition.
-The $j$th column of~$f$ is the evolution of the deterministic state labelled by $j$ under the covariant stochastic map $f$.
+The $j$th column of~$f$ is the evolution of the deterministic state labeled by $j$ under the covariant stochastic map $f$.
 If the influence is deterministic, as defined in~\S\ref{subsec:DDS}, we refer this influence now as `deterministic influence'.
 Note that a deterministic influence only has zeros and ones as entries in its representation as a stochastic matrix.

 The composition of a system $\left(\mathfrak{S}_1,\phi_1\right)$ with a system $\left(\mathfrak{S}_2,\phi_2\right)$ is the system $\left(\mathfrak{S}_1\otimes\mathfrak{S}_2,\phi_1\otimes\phi_2\right)$, where $\mathfrak{S}_1\otimes\mathfrak{S}_2$ is the simplex of probability vectors in the tensor product of the real vector spaces associated with $\mathfrak{S}_1$ and $\mathfrak{S}_2$.
 The sequential composition of processes is simply their composition as linear functions.
 Instead, the parallel composition of processes